DiegoVillalobosFlores/WebGears-Coding-Challenge/README.md

 It all comes down to simplicity really.
 Redux being a 3rd party dependency adds an unnecessary burden to the project, well, it was necessary.

-But now there's a first party solution for state management:
+Now there's a first party solution for state management:

 ### Context API

-Starting from version 16.8 react added 2 new important improvements to the way the state is managed in React:
+Starting from version 16.8 React added 2 new important improvements to the way it manages its state:

 * Hooks
 * Context API